-At a lunch, organised by the Catholic Women's League, Mr Bryan Kennedy reminisced on Fr Kennedy's childhood in Crookwell and work in the Commonwealth Bank in Yass and Sydney before entering the of the sacraments he had received Fr.
-Andrew Benton (Fr.
-Bill's cousin), Pauline Coady, Fr. in the church combining the bib- Peter Murphy, Fr.
-Bill Kennedy, Bryan Kennedy and
+At a lunch, organised by the Catholic Women's League, Mr Bryan Kennedy reminisced on Fr Kennedy's childhood in Crookwell and work in the Commonwealth Bank in Yass and Sydney before entering the seminary.

 Mr Don McIntosh spoke of his time at St Patrick's College, Goulburn, and entertaining the youth club with magician acts.